Venafi/vcert/README-PLAYBOOK.md

 - VCert will also automatically update API access and refresh tokens within the playbook when using TLS Protect Datacenter.
 This functionality enables ongoing operation without intervention, using a refresh token to get a new access token when necessary.
 This approach works well when the refresh/grant token lifetime is sufficiently long, in coordination with a short-lived access token (for example, 3 years/1 hour)

 ## Getting started
-VCert Playbook functionality is invoked using the `vcert run` cli command.
+VCert Playbook functionality is invoked using the `vcert run` command.

 1. Create a YAML playbook file.
     - This readme contains all of the valid options and formatting for the YAML playbook.